Managing Stress: Why Do I Always Feel Overwhelmed?

 Anxious attachment is a type of attachment style typically characterized by a fear of rejection and abandonment.
 People with anxious attachments may express a need for constant validation from others to feel secure in their relationships, which may lead to an imbalanced social life where they feel the need to put too much effort into relationships.
 This may lead to feeling overwhelmed and exhausted from most social interactions.

-For us to stay healthy, it may be essential to be mindful of when we are becoming consumed by these types of anxious behavior patterns.
+For us to reduce stress and stay healthy, it may be essential to be mindful of when we are becoming consumed by these types of anxious behavior patterns.
 Staying present could mean taking a few minutes each day for deep breathing exercises, meditating, or scheduling more leisure time with a family member or friends.
 Vacations can also be helpful in allowing us to reset ourselves so that we can have time to enjoy life without worrying about getting things done.

 Finding a healthy balance between work and simply existing may go a long way toward reducing the risk of feeling overwhelmed.
 To start, consider what your workload consists of at the moment.
 If you find that over half of your time is spent on work or other tasks, consider cutting out some tasks or social events and instead making space for rest, self-care, and introspection.
 Understanding that not everything you do needs to be motivated by stress may be a helpful starting point.